 10. Hiring a VA Disability Benefits lawyer won’t cost you a penny upfront.

 When many people hear the word “lawyer,” they immediately assume they cannot afford one.
 That’s not true.
 Woods & Woods Veterans Disability Benefits lawyers only charge if you win your case.
 The fee is a percentage of your earned backpay and case expenses.
-If you hire Woods & Woods and fail to obtain VA Disability Benefits, you owe them nothing; not even a penny.
+If you hire Woods & Woods and fail to obtain VA Disability Benefits, you owe us nothing; not even a penny.

 Want to learn more than these 10 Veterans Benefits secrets?
 Talk to our lawyers.